Writers write for many reasons. Writers – both seasoned and green – come to the Himalayan Writing Retreat Workshops with many aspirations and dreams.

 - Risk: Medium

-- Size / Competitiveness: The content writing jobs are high in demand but at the same time, there is enough requirement owing to the amount of content being generated on a daily basis across various platforms.
-The competition is medium.
-If you develop a niche, you can cut through the competition very effectively.
+- Size / Competitiveness: Content writing jobs are high in demand but there is also a lot of scope owing to the high amount of content that is being generated on a daily basis across various platforms.
+Competition is medium.
+If you develop a niche, you can cut through competition very effectively.

 3. Content Writer

-This is different from Point 2 above, but is another way to write articles and make money in India.
-In this you write, but your writing may not get published in your name.
-It’s a great way to learn, but a Google search of your name may not throw up a ton of results.
-So while this maybe a good place to start, try to get at least a few pieces out on a regular basis as you get better.
+This is different from a Creative Writer (Point 2 above) but is another lucrative way to write articles and make money in India.
+As a content writer, your writing may not get published in your name.
+It’s a great way to learn, but a Google search of your name will not throw up a ton of results.
+So while this may be a good place to start, try to get at least a few pieces published in your name as you get better.

-A creative writer for magazines or online portals, usually the writer is credited and given a byline.
-The articles are on topics of your choice and you are expected to send a pitch before sending the full article.
+A creative writer for magazines or online portals is credited and given a byline.
+You tend to have the ability to pick topics of your choice and are expected to send a pitch before sending the complete article.
 In most cases, you can also demand a price for the articles.
-While in pure content writing, you cannot choose the topic or the pay.
-And there are chances you might not be even credited as the writer of these write-ups.
-However, as long as you have strong research skills, a basic understanding of SEO (Search Engine Optimization, which is like the God of the internet), and are able to write on any topic basis that research, you can be a good content writer and earn money by writing articles.
+Whereas in content writing, you cannot choose the topic or the pay.
+And there are high chances that you will not be credited as the writer of these write-ups.
+However, as long as you have strong research skills, a basic understanding of SEO (Search Engine Optimization, which is like the God of the internet), and are able to write on a topic on the basis of your research, you can be a good content writer and earn money by writing articles.

 In this line of work, your borders go beyond India, and if you are comfortable writing for, say, the American or the European market, you can even earn in dollars / Euros.

-There are dedicated sites (shared below) with various job listings shared for short-term projects ranging from translation, transcription, typing, drafting emails to writing articles, research reports, and listicles.
-The topics also vary from programming and marketing to business and finance.
-On some platforms like Problogger, Freelancer, and Freelance Writing, you also get ghostwriting projects for novels.
+There are dedicated sites (shared below) with various job listings for short-term projects ranging from translation, transcription, typing, and drafting emails to writing articles, research reports, and listicles.
+The subject of writing also varies from programming and marketing to business and finance.
+On some platforms like Problogger, Freelancer, and Freelance Writing, you also get listings for ghostwriting novels.
 You can bid for any project that interests you and if your bid is the best, the project is yours.

 - Monthly earning from writing: (Range) Newbie Rs.8-10,000/-